ShawnCarron/dataAnalytics/README.md

 Each project in this repository includes:

 - A clearly defined business question
+- Explicit dataset assumptions
 - Structured analytical logic (primarily SQL)
-- Explicit assumptions and modeling decisions
+- Controlled aggregation and grain definition
-- Conversion or metric calculations
+- Defensive metric calculations
-- Clean documentation explaining the approach
+- Clear documentation of approach and outcomes

-Projects are organized into folders and include their own README files that explain:
+Projects are organized into dedicated folders and include their own README files explaining:

 - The problem being solved
-- The dataset assumptions
+- The modeling decisions made
-- The analytical methodology
+- The query structure and logic
-- The resulting metrics
+- The resulting metrics and interpretations
-- Key insights or takeaways

 ---